ezsystems/commerce-documentation/docs/guide/order_history/order_history_features/orderhistory_local_orders.md

 You can display user orders even if the shop is not connected to an ERP system.

 The user sees the orders stored locally in the shop.
-Order history shows only documents of type `orders` and no other documents.
+Order history shows only documents of type `orders`.

 Because the shop only has local data for orders, the available document types are different.